Anupama16/PUI2017_as11566/HW1_as11566/README.md

 ![Alt text](Screenshots/alias.PNG)

 # Assignment 3
+Completed the challenge

-Completed the challenge with help from Gaurav
+Discussed the different functions to be used in the challenge and its implementation with Gaurav